 What is a Substance Use Disorder?

-Substance use disorder or SUD, is the clinical term to describe the disease of addiction.
-SUD a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
+Substance use disorder (SUD) is the clinical term to describe the disease of addiction.
+SUD is a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.

 While you might choose to drink alcohol, try drugs, or gamble, you don’t choose to become addicted.